 I looked up at the sky and it brought me back to that night.
 There were crashing waves and mojitos.
 The rain was coming down in buckets, we had to shout to hear each other over the noise.

 If you were here, we would look up at the rain falling down on our faces and laugh at the perfect way in which it paralleled a 90s romantic comedy.

 We would pause as we took our eyes away from the oncoming storm to notice the graceful way the falling sun framed our faces, our glances lingering a second too long.

-I never thought I’d be a long-term island girl, where I’d actually enjoy living on islands for more than a month or two.
+Is Koh Chang worth visiting?
+Well, let me just say that I never thought I’d be a long-term island girl, where I’d actually enjoy living on islands for more than a month or two.
 I love being busy, living in vibrant cities, going to live gigs, finding new architecture, cafes, and street art down alleyways.